-Sylvia Borst COMPOSITION (SCULPTURE) 1926
+COMPOSITION (SCULPTURE) 1927

 The work of the Classes in Sculpture consists of modelling, generally in the round, from the head and from the full-length figure.
+Criticisms are given once a week in each class.

 Mr. Harbeson will give an Informal Advisory Talk in the Composition Classes when the subject announced may be interpreted architecturally.